pdf-association/pdf-issues/docs/32000-2-2020/clause09.md

 <p class="location">Add a new NOTE to the very end of clause 9.8.1 as follows:</p>

 <p class="hangingindent">
-<ins onMouseEnter="mouseEnter(this)" data-issue="337">NOTE: if the font descriptor is for an embedded font, then all fields of the descriptor are for that specific embedded (full or subset) font program.
+<ins onMouseEnter="mouseEnter(this)" data-issue="337" data-iso="approved">NOTE: if the font descriptor is for an embedded font, then all fields of the descriptor are for that specific embedded (full or subset) font program.
 If it is for a referenced (non-embedded) font, then it applies to the source material found by the PDF Writer at the time of PDF creation.</ins>
 </p>